rub3n2000/parcelreactprojectbuilder/README.md

 To test that the api works, and not only the frontend, you can simply attempt to register and then login at /*.

 #### Dotnet React with OData and Auth.
-To start dotnetReact simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.
+To start dotnetReactODataAuth simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.
 Therefore you only have to run it the first time.

+If you use it again, you will have to delete the migration folder and the .db files first.

 After installing the packages do
                 npm run server